Lauren M. O'Donnell

 Profile

-Lauren M. O'Donnell is an Associate Professor of the Doctorate of Nursing Practice (DNP) Health Systems Executive Leadership, at the University of Pittsburgh School of Nursing.
+Lauren M. O'Donnell is an Associate Professor for the Doctor of Nursing Practice (DNP) Health Systems Executive Leadership Program, at the University of Pittsburgh School of Nursing.
+Before joining the Pitt faculty, she served numerous leadership roles for a national hospital system.
+She also served as the VP of Nursing for a Southwestern Pennsylvania home care agency in Pittsburgh, Dubois, and Erie.

-Before joining the Pitt faculty, she served as a nursing director for a national and international hospital system.
-Dr. O'Donnell was an advisor to system hospitals for C-suite executives, regarding patient satisfaction, quality outcomes, and financial implications.
-She is had numerous roles in the health care system, including a patient care services liaison for hospital construction and expansion project.
 Dr. O'Donnell received her Doctor of Philosophy at Robert Morris University, where she studied Instructional Management and Leadership.
-Preceding her doctor of philosophy, Dr. O'Donnell received a Nurse Executive - Advanced board certification (NEA-BC) from the American Nurses Credentialing Center (ANCC).
+Preceding her Doctor of Philosophy, Dr. O'Donnell received a Nurse Executive - Advanced board certification (NEA-BC) from the American Nurses Credentialing Center (ANCC).

 Scholarly Emphasis

-CMS Pay for Performance & Penalty Claims | Pediatrics |Patient Quality Outcomes |Health Research | Health Policy
+CMS Penalty Claims | Pediatrics | Patient Quality Outcomes | Health Research | Health Policy

 Service